D2KLab/entity2rec/README.md

 # entity2rec

 Implementation of the entity recommendation algorithm described in "entity2rec: Learning User-Item Relatedness from Knowledge Graphs for Top-N Item Recommendation".
 Compute user and item embeddings from a Knowledge Graph encompassing both user feedback information (`movielens_1m/graphs/feedback.edgelist`) and Linked Open Data information (`movielens_1m/graphs/dbpedia_property.edgelist`) on the Movielens 1M dataset.
-It is based on property-specific entity embeddings, which can be already computed or can be computed by calling _entity2rec_ using the command line argument `--run_all`.
+It is based on property-specific entity embeddings, which can computed for the first time calling _entity2rec_ using the command line argument `--run_all`.
+This will run entity2vec and compute property-specific embeddings using node2vec (https://github.com/MultimediaSemantics/entity2vec).
 It adopts by default the _AllItems_ candidate generation for testing, which means that features are computed for each user-item pair that is not appearing in the training set.
 Thus, for each user, all items in the database can be ranked to obtain top-N item recommendation.

     python src/entity2rec.py --dataset my_dataset --train training_set.dat --test test_set.dat